Table Of Contents

 - Stealing money or valuables for drugs

 Kindly have a keen note on these symptoms, which may help you earlier to identify the addiction of your loved one.
-If you found out any of the symptoms on your loved one, try to speak with them.
+If you found out any of the symptoms in your loved one, try to speak with them.

 Yes, it is everything about love and communication!
 It is imperative that you always have a strong connection with your loved one.
 Talking with your loved one is the best way.
 Have an open heart-heart conversion and gain your loved one’s attention.
 Some individuals with addiction will be reluctant and hesitate to talk.
 For many of them, it was a failure and it will break into a huge argument.
 Be patient and let them know you are with them to support them on their journey to recovery.
-Give them hope, build trust and let your loved one know they are not alone.
+Give them hope, build trust, and let your loved one know they are not alone.
 A counseling or an open talk can make them feel better and this will help them to break the barrier apart, lightens their feel and guilty.

 Sometimes simply talking with an addicted person doesn’t work, hence intervention is required.
 An intervention is a planned conversation between a loved one and an addict, which is supervised by an intervention specialist.
 This intervention helps the addicted person to express his/her feelings and difficulties.
 The aim of the intervention is to motivate the addict towards recovery and change their life.
 In order to stage an intervention, you can choose a group of people close to your loved ones.
 These groups of people along with the intervention specialist will talk about the consequences of addiction in your loved one’s life and provide motivation to constantly receive addiction treatment help.

 Your loved one might have recovered from their addiction issues and have stayed sober for days, months or years.
 But due to various circumstances, they start abusing drugs again and this is called a relapse.
 A relapse can be disappointing for you and the addict’s family.
 However, addiction treatment experts consider it as just an “additional factor”.
 Hence if you are helping your loved one overcome their addiction, you should not be discouraged by your loved one’s relapsing behavior.
 Don’t leave your hope, constantly encourage them to progress towards their recovery process.
-Make them understand a relapse doesn’t mean failure and is common among the recovering individuals.
+Make them understand a relapse doesn’t mean failure and is common among recovering individuals.
 Make them understand the relapse and not to feel more guilty, give them the maximum support you can for them to recover from addiction.

 The severity of addiction varies among individuals and depends upon the type of substance abused.
 If you feel that your loved one should get a professional addiction treatment to get recovered from their addiction issues, then definitely you should find a drug help center.
 There are various addiction treatments offered in the drug help centers including detoxification, inpatient rehabilitation, outpatient rehabilitation, therapies, counseling, and 12-step programs.
 Initially, your loved one may be reluctant to get an addiction treatment help.
 It is your responsibility to convince your loved one to seek treatment programs.
 There are short-term programs, where your loved one can attend without disturbing his or her personal life and work.
-Initially getting them to the treatment centers would be tough for you, once they realize the factors that they want to recover from addiction they automatically cooperate with you and come a long way in their recovery process.
-Always a loved one affection and care can change many things in one person’s life and it is a powerful force to change hell into heaven.
+Initially getting them to the treatment centers would be tough for you, once they realize the factors that they want to recover from addiction issues they automatically cooperate with you and come a long way in their recovery process.
+Always a loved one’s affection and care can change many things in one person’s life and it is a powerful force to change hell into heaven.